Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_intermediate.rst

 Reducing GPU Memory requirements by re-using buffers & CPU offloading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can also offload optimizer state to the CPU whilst re-using gradient buffers to reduce the memory requirement for machines.
+We can also offload the optimizer state to the CPU whilst re-using gradient buffers to reduce the memory requirement for machines.

 Offloading Optimizer State to the CPU
 """""""""""""""""""""""""""""""""""""